 We eliminated all surfaces that cause broadheads to fly inconsistently.
 The Annihilator is a smaller cut, single piece, fixed blade broadhead with no vents or cut outs and 100% symmetry on three sides.
 The back-scoop wedge design generates a balanced amount of lift and requires no vane alignment to achieve optimal flight stabilization.

 You can expect long range field point accuracy out to as far as you can effectively shoot with zero chance of a mid air failure.
 And they are deadly quiet.

 The Annihilator is pretty much indestructible.
-Arrow shafts and arrow components typically fail before the Annihilator tip or edges see any damage.
-Annihilators are also backed by a lifetime warranty against manufacturing defect.
+Arrow shafts and arrow components typically fail before the Annihilator chips or the tip and edges roll over.

-The Annihilator doesn’t warp, bend, or break when passing through an animal, no matter the shot placement.
-If you want to resharpen, the edges are pitched at 30 degrees so you can simply lay it flat on any diamond stone and take a few passes.
+The edges are pitched at 30 degrees so you can simply lay it flat on any diamond stone and take a few passes to resharpen.
 Getting a factory edge can be done in the field in under 5 minutes.
-Next time a grouse walks by don’t hesitate to send it then reuse it.
+Hunters can expect to reuse Annihilators until they lose them!

 We believe there is no greater satisfaction than harvesting an animal with a bow.
 The season is short and the time most of us get to spend hunting is even shorter.

 For years we dreamed of developing the most efficient and reliable fixed blade broadhead ever produced.
 We wanted something that flew accurately, got pass-throughs, caused animals to expire faster, and could be used OVER and OVER!
 As a result, we developed a truly unique broadhead, one you can confidently depend on no matter the size of game or type of bow you take into the field.

 We wish you the best of luck in all of your hunting adventures!